Skip to Content

 Identify Manufacturing Challenges

-Look for red flags: deep pockets, tight internal radii, odd undercuts, or the right materials.
+Watch for common DFM red flags—such as deep pockets, tight internal radii, difficult undercuts, or unsuitable materials.

 3